josephmontes/VAA/README.md

     ![Screenshot 2023-09-12 014721](https://github.com/josephmontes/VAA/assets/125607783/4e782343-cb7e-4e95-b0f3-a2226010f435)

   - The following table shows this numerically in the 'plate_x' column
-    - 0 would be middle, so -2.8 in 2023 shows it is in that left third of the plate
+    - plate_x = 0 would be middle, so plate_x = -2.8 in 2023 shows that it is typically in that left third of the plate

     ![Screenshot 2023-09-13 151643](https://github.com/josephmontes/VAA/assets/125607783/ef5c0919-f9a9-448b-b778-bac91083f18f)